kneron/document_center/docs/plus/introduction/write_model_to_flash.md

     ![](../imgs/dfut_kl720_model.png)

-### 4.2 Use Command Line to Write Model into AI Dongle
+### 4.2 Use Command Line to Write Model into AI Device

 1. List all dongles